alexandre-touret/alexandre-touret.github.io/content/posts/distributed-tracing-opentelemetry-camel-artemis.en.md

 mvn clean spring-boot:run -Popentelemetry -f camel-consumer/pom.xml
 ```

-The gateway can also be run and instrumented in the same way.
+The gateway can also be turned on and instrumented in the same way.
 You can run it as:

 ```jshelllanguage